zyedidia/Literate/README.md

 Here is a trivial example of a literate program saved in the file `hello.lit`.

+For a full example of a literate program, please see [`examples/wc.lit`](https://github.com/zyedidia/Literate/blob/master/examples/wc.lit) which is a literate implementation of the `wc` (word count) program found on Unix systems.
+You can find the compiled html [here](http://literate.zbyedidia.webfactional.com/examples/wc.html).

 ```
 @title Hello world in C